-Taking an Expansive Point of View -Looking for Partner Building for the Commons
+Taking an Expansive Point of View -Looking for Partners for Building the Commons

-COOK Report: Did the Catholic Church support for your effort in part because you were using the idea of a commons as your foundation and the Church thought that this was a good idea?
+COOK Report: Did the Catholic Church support for your effort in part because you were using the idea of a Commons as your foundation and the Church thought that this was a good idea?

 Roca: Yes.
 As far as the Church was concerned the point is that we were building something for the community.
-You don't have to be Catholic to be part of Guifi net, and while Spain has become much more secularized over the last few decade our idea of service to the community was certainly very much embraced by the Church.
+You don't have to be Catholic to be part of guifi.net, and while Spain has become much more secularized over the last few decades, our idea of service to the community was certainly very much embraced by the Church.